-Seattle airplane financing company Altavair to buy 38 Etihad jets for $1 billion
+Seattle-area airplane financing company Altavair to buy 38 Etihad jets for $1 billion

 The Boeing jets will be leased back to Etihad for periods of between four and 10 years.
 Altavair is marketing the Airbus jets, with one option being to convert them to freighters for express package carriers including Amazon.

-Etihad has been restructuring after the failure of its yearslong strategy to expand rapidly by building partnerships with other airlines.
+Etihad has been restructuring after the failure of its years-long strategy to expand rapidly by building partnerships with other airlines.
 That left it with a large number of surplus aircraft; $1 billion for the 38 relatively young airplanes is seen as a bargain price.

+Altavair, formerly Guggenheim Aviation Partners, was renamed when the management — a small team of veteran aviation professionals led by CEO Steve Rimmer — bought out the company in late 2016.
+At that time, the lessor managed a $3.4 billion portfolio of 55 commercial airplanes, including 30 widebody jets.

+Last year, the company secured an investment of $1 billion from New York-based private equity firm KKR, which took a 50% ownership stake.
+That capital injection financed the Etihad deal announced Monday.

-The deal was financed by Altavair’s investment partner, New York-based private equity firm KKR.
-Altavair, a small team of veteran aviation professionals led by CEO Steve Rimmer, will manage the portfolio of aircraft, finding airlines that will lease them as passenger jets or converting them to freighters where it makes sense.
+Altavair will manage the portfolio of Etihad aircraft, finding airlines that will lease them as passenger jets or converting them to freighters where it makes sense.

 Of the Airbus jets, six are A330-300s and 16 are A330-200s.
 The latter are seen as ideal for the express package freighter market, which has been boosted by orders from Amazon as it has built up a fleet of 50 Boeing 767 freighters for its Amazon Air unit.